2015 Namibian local and regional elections

-Namibia held elections for their local and regional councils on 27 November 2015.
+Namibia held elections for its local and regional councils on 27 November 2015.
 Ballots were cast using electronic voting.

 Electoral system

-Elections to regional councils are held using the first-past-the-post electoral system.
+Elections to regional councils in Namibia are held using the first-past-the-post electoral system.
 Voters in each constituency elect one councillor to represent them on their regional council.
 Local authority councillors are elected by a system of proportional representation.

 Results

 Regional and local elections taken together elected 199 women out of the 499 available seats, partly because affirmative action for women is required by law in local authority elections.

 Regional elections

 There were 121 constituency councillors to be elected.
 Each of them represented their constituency in the respective regional council.
 The regional councils in turn selected 3 representatives each to serve in the National Council.

-In twenty-eight constituencies SWAPO was announced as winner in October because no opposition party nominated a candidate.
+In 28 constituencies, SWAPO was announced as the winner in October because no other party nominated a candidate.